-Trump Heads To The Hill To Shore Up GOP Support In Border Wall Standoff
+'Bye-Bye': Trump Walks Out Of White House Meeting With Democrats About Shutdown

 "Do Democrats want to hold everything hostage?"
 McConnell asked.
 "I urge my Democratic colleagues more strongly to get past this purely partisan spite."

-Congressional Democrats are equally dug in.
+Congressional Democrats are equally dug-in.

 "Democrats have consistently indicated that we are willing to substantially increase funding for border security," said House Democratic Caucus Chairman Hakeem Jeffries, D-N.Y.
 "But we are not willing to waste taxpayer dollars on a medieval border wall that is a fifth century solution to a 21st century problem.
 And we are certainly not willing to reward a presidential temper tantrum that has shut down the government for 19 days."